This page is sponsored by:

 Tarzan's Deadly Silence (1970)

-Mahoney as the maniacal colonel who plans to capture an African village in Tarzan's Deadly Silence, which features Ron Ely as Tarzan
+LEFT: Mahoney as the maniacal colonel who plans to capture an African village in Tarzan's Deadly Silence, which features Ron Ely as Tarzan.
+RIGHT: With Woody Strode

 later years

-By 1963, Weintraub was interested in casting a younger actor in the role of Tarzan, most likely due to yet another attempt at a Tarzan TV series.
+Jock Mahoney By 1963, Weintraub was interested in casting a younger actor in the role of Tarzan, most likely due to yet another attempt at a Tarzan TV series.
 Former pro-football player Mike Henry was chosen as Mahoney's replacement and was scheduled to also star in a proposed TV series, but by the time the series was being cast, Henry had declined the role, which then went to Ron Ely in 1966.
-Suffering from injuries and illnesses during location shooring, Mahoney was happy to leave the role of Tarzan and readily agreed to breaking his contract with Weintraub.
+Suffering from injuries and illnesses during location shooting, Mahoney was happy to leave the role of Tarzan and readily agreed to break his contract with Weintraub in 1963.

-Ron Ely took over the Tarzan role in 1966 for NBC's Tarzan series, in which Mahoney appeared several times.
-And continuing his association with the character in the 1980s, Mahoney served as stunt coordinator on John Derek's 1981 production of Tarzan, the Ape Man, starring Miles O'Keeffe and Bo Derek.
+Ron Ely took over the Tarzan role in the NBC TV series Tarzan (1966-1968), on which Mahoney made several guest appearances.
+And continuing his association with the character in the 1980s, Mahoney served as stunt coordinator on John Derek's production of Tarzan, the Ape Man (1981; with Miles O'Keeffe and Bo Derek).

 Jock MahoneyJock MahoneyJock Mahoney